 The Topsector Energy (TSE) stimulates innovations for an affordable, reliable, and sustainable energy transition.
 On the basis of these policy objectives, grant schemes have been drawn up for the development and demonstration of energy innovations.

-- Houses, neighbourhoods, and buildings that are free of natural gas
+- DEI+ Homes, neighbourhoods and buildings without natural gas

-Here you find more information on the DEI 2019.
+Here you find more information on the DEI+ 2020.

-Renewable Energy Innovation (HER – Hernieuwbare Energy Regeling):
+Renewable Energy Innovation (HER – Hernieuwbare Energie Regeling)

 The aim of the HER is to achieve the energy targets for 2030 in a cost-effective manner.
 It is open to a wide range of renewable energy sources.
 The scheme focuses on two types of projects:

 SDE+(+) techniques: Making the production of renewable energy cheaper.